Actindo-AG/Documentation/PIM/Integration/07_ManageVariantSets.md

       - [Add changeable attributes](#add-changeable-attributes)

+  > [Info] At least one defining attribute is required to create a variant set.
+Changeable attributes can be selected optionally.

 #### Add defining attributes

 > [Info] You have to select at least one defining attribute to create a variant set.
 You can only select attributes as defining attributes, that are neither multilingual nor multi-channel and assigned to the selected attribute set.